Edmund Nelson (priest)

 The Reverend Edmund Nelson (19 March 1722 – 26 April 1802) was a British priest who was Rector of Burnham Thorpe in Norfolk and the father of Admiral Horatio Nelson.

 Early life and family

 Nelson was born in Cambridge on 19 March 1722, one of eight children of Edmund Nelson, a priest, and Mary Bland.
 The Nelsons were an old Norfolk family and were moderately prosperous.
-Nelson was baptised on 29 March 1723 at the parish church at East Bradenham.
+Nelson was baptised on 29 March 1723 at the parish church at East Bradenham in Norfolk.
 Three of his siblings died in infancy, whilst Nelson himself had 'a weak and sickly constitution'.
-He was educated at a number of Norfolk schools before attending Gonville and Caius College, Cambridge.
+He was educated at several Norfolk schools, at Scarning, Northwold and Swaffham, before attending Gonville and Caius College, Cambridge.
 He attained a bachelor's degree, followed by a Master's, after which he left to become curate at his father's church in Sporle.
 He then worked under Thomas Page, Rector of Beccles, and on his father's death in 1747, Nelson succeeded to the livings of Hilborough and Beccles.